MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Experiment

 \textbf{Edge Device Deployment.} To demonstrate the practical applicability of our approach, as shown in Figure~\ref{onboard}, we evaluate MobileGeo on two representative edge platforms: NVIDIA Jetson TX2 and AGX Orin.
 As shown in Figure~\ref{tx2}, our method achieves exceptional efficiency with only 4.45 GFLOPs, representing a 95.1\% reduction compared to DAC.
 This dramatic reduction translates directly to superior real-time performance: MobileGeo achieves 27.1 FPS on the resource-constrained TX2 (7.7$\times$ faster than DAC's 3.5 FPS) and an impressive 251.5 FPS on AGX Orin (6.1$\times$ faster than DAC).
-Furthermore, even when compared to the efficient MEAN method, our approach exhibits substantial speedups.
-On the TX2, MobileGeo is 2.9 times faster, and on the AGX Orin, it achieves a 2.8$\times$ speedup.
-These results underscore the exceptional performance of MobileGeo in resource-constrained environments, highlighting its potential for real-world applications on mobile and edge devices.

-As mentioned above, the efficiency gains observed are not only a result of reduced computational overhead but also reflect the method's ability to optimize resource usage effectively, a critical factor in edge computing.